-In setting the FY2023 financial targets for the VRP in late FY2022, the Board noted the elevated demand in FY2020 - FY2022 and the potential volatility of the trading environment going forward.
-Taking these factors into account the Board determined that the FY2023 financial targets for the VRP would be based on a four year compound annual growth rate (CAGR) from FY2019 and set growth targets under the VRP of between 14.5% and 17.3% compound EPS growth over this four year period.
+In setting the FY2024 financial targets for the VRP in late FY2023, the Board noted the elevated demand in the past four years and the potential volatility of the trading environment going forward.
+Taking these factors into account the Board determined that the FY2024 financial targets for the VRP would be based on a five year compound annual growth rate (CAGR) from FY2019 and set growth targets under the VRP of between 10.5% and 12.6% compound annual EPS growth over this five year period.
+The financial targets were set taking account of the Group's FY2024 budgets and were significantly above analyst consensus expectations at the beginning of the financial year.

-The four year compound annual EPS growth from FY2019 to FY2023 was 21.9% (an increase from 217.4 cps to 479.9 cps in four years), significantly exceeding the Company's stretch target of 17.3% EPS CAGR, noting EPS has more than doubled in four years.
-Brand EBIT growth targets for the JB Hi-Fi and TGG Managing Directors were also exceeded.
+The five year compound annual EPS growth achieved from FY2019 to FY2024 was 13.0% (an increase from 217.4 cps to 401.4 cps in five years), exceeding the Company's stretch target of 12.6% EPS CAGR, noting EPS has increased by nearly 85% over the five year period.
+Brand EBIT growth targets for the JB Hi-Fi and The Good Guys Managing Directors were also exceeded.
 As a result, 100% of available rewards for the financial performance component were earned by each of the Executive KMP.

-For strategic measures, between 80% and 90% of available rewards were earned.
+For strategic measures, between 84% and 88% of available rewards were earned.

-A summary of FY2023 VRP achievement outcomes for each member of KMP, measured against the financial and strategic measures, is set out in the table below with additional detail on pages 38 and 39.
+A summary of FY2024 VRP achievement outcomes for each member of Executive KMP, measured against the financial and strategic measures, is set out in the table below with additional detail on pages 37 and 38.